Mlechna Banitsa

 Dust with powdered sugar and serve.

-Dust generously with powdered sugar.
-Serve warm for a comforting breakfast, or chilled straight from the fridge the next day.
+Give the top a generous dusting of powdered sugar before slicing.
+Serve warm, or chilled straight from the fridge the next day.

 Notes